 “Doing some service work?
 Good for you,” I said.
 I could see that he was having a bad day.
 “Everything cool?”
 I asked him.

 “Yeah,” he said.
 “Well, no, not so much.
 I got drunk last night.
 On my one-year anniversary.
 Can you believe that?
 Some buddies were going to Tomfooleries” — this was a bar directly opposite the church where we met — “for a friend’s birthday, and they invited me along, and I thought, what the hell, I can have a couple of beers.
 And I got really drunk.
 I mean, nothing bad happened” — I remember he looked at my wife, worrying I suppose what she was thinking — “but yeah so here I am, back to square one.
 But relapse is part of recovery, right?
 I’m going to another meeting at eight.
-I think I’ll be thirty meetings in like ten days or less.
-I’d like to be ninety meetings in thirty days.”
+I think I’ll be at 30 meetings in like ten days or less.
+I’d like to do 90 meetings in 30 days.”